- Elgar original reference

 Chapter 16: International Assignee Selection and Cross-Cultural Training and Development

-Paula Caligiuri and Ibraiz Tarique Multinational ﬁrms today compete on the eﬀectiveness and competence of their core human talent around the world.
+16 International assignee selection and cross-cultural training and development Paula Caligiuri and Ibraiz Tarique Multinational ﬁrms today compete on the eﬀectiveness and competence of their core human talent around the world.
 Increasingly these core individuals are being required to operate eﬀectively across a variety of national borders and in a greater number of cross-national job assignments.
 These international assignees, including all employees working outside of their own national borders (for example, parent country nationals, third country nationals, host country nationals), have collectively become vital for the success of multinational ﬁrms.
 These international assignees ﬁll critical staﬃng needs in subsidiaries, manage key projects, transfer knowledge and corporate culture across geography, work on multinational teams and perform many other critical tasks for their ﬁrms.
 International assignments can be very challenging personally.
 While immersed in new cultural environments, international assignees are out of their own comfort zones and are susceptible to a variety of challenges such as the inability to speak the host national language, the inability to cope with the stress of culture shock, the inability to interact eﬀectively with host nationals, and the like.
 Past research suggests that individuals who are not predisposed or prepared to confront these challenges may perform poorly, be maladjusted and so on.
 Given the criticality of their roles and the associated challenges of living and working in another country, maximizing the cross-national eﬀectiveness of international assignees has become an increasingly important function for researchers and human resources (HR) practitioners alike.
-From a strategic perspective, optimizing the eﬀectiveness of international...
+From...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.